Long-Term Vs. Short-Term Goals In Business: What’s The Difference?

 Sustaining Momentum

 Short-term goals provide the essential stepping stones that maintain a constant stream of accomplishments.
 This ongoing momentum keeps employees engaged, motivated, and focused on the immediate tasks at hand.
 It's like fueling a car on a long journey; without consistent refuelling (short-term goals), the journey comes to a standstill.
-Short-term successes create a sense of achievement and keep the workforce driven to tackle the next challenge.
+Short-term successes create a sense of achievement and motivate the workforce to tackle the next challenge.

 Ensuring Long-Term Viability